felegare/PiCamexif/README.md

 ```shell
 sudo apt-get upgrade
 ```
-You should now see the 'Camera' option when you are in the 'Interfacing options'
+You should now see the 'Camera' option when you are in the 'Interfacing options'.
 Once the camera is enabled, reboot the Raspberry Pi.

 ##### c.
 Set Up the GPS